bryandaetz1/Apartment_Rent_Prices/README.md

 # Apartment Rent Prices
-Scraping data from apartments.com to train ML model that estimates rent prices for apartments in the SB area
+Scraping data from apartments.com to train ML model that estimates rent prices for apartments in the Bay Area.

 ## Packages used for web scraping:
 <ul>